Adhisayappiravigal: Release and reception

-Adhisayappiravigal was released on 14 November 1982 on Diwali day alongside other releases such as Darling, Darling, Darling, Valibamey Vaa Vaa, Agni Sakshi, Paritchaikku Neramaachu and Kanmani Poonga.
+Adhisayappiravigal was released on 14 November 1982, on Diwali day alongside other releases such as Darling, Darling, Darling, Valibamey Vaa Vaa, Agni Sakshi,Pagadai Panirendu, Paritchaikku Neramaachu and Kanmani Poonga.
 Kalki appreciated the performances of the actors playing the four village idiots.
-Balumani of Anna praised the acting of cast, cinematography and praised director Thyagarajan for making a humourous film without making it boring.
+Balumani of Anna praised the acting of cast, cinematography and praised director Thyagarajan for making a humorous film without making it boring.